TurboGears/tg2docs/docs/turbogears/configuration/rendering.rst

 is to add a second template engine or change the template engine used by your project.

-By default TurboGears sets up the Kajiki engine, but we also provide out of the box support for Genshi, Mako and Jinja.
-To tell TG to prepare these templating engines for you all you need to do is install the package and include ``'mako'`` or ``'jinja'`` in the rendering blueprint in ``config/app_cfg.py``.
+By default TurboGears sets up the Kajiki engine.
+TurboGears also provides optional support for Mako and Jinja.
+To prepare one of those templating engines, install its package and include ``'mako'`` or ``'jinja'`` in the rendering blueprint in ``config/app_cfg.py``.

 To change the default renderer to something other than Kajiki, set the ``'default_renderer'`` blueprint key to the name of the rendering engine.